 Digital Eye Strain

 Digital eye strain isn’t a single eye condition, like glaucoma or pink eye.
 It’s a name for the kinds of symptoms that people experience when they spend too long looking at a screen.
 These symptoms can include dry eyes, itchy eyes, blurry vision and headaches.
 These symptoms are temporary and no permanent damage is being done to the eyes.

 The easiest way to avoid digital eye strain (or eye strain from any extended near-focus task like reading or sewing) is to make sure to blink often and to look up from your screen or close-up work every 20 minutes and focus at least 20 feet away for 20 seconds.
 This strategy of frequent re-focusing is called the 20-20-20 rule, and lets the eyes relax and reset.

 While some of the dangers of blue light may have been overhyped in recent years, screen use too close to bed time can harm sleep quality.
 And sleep is important enough to childhood development that the World Health Organization made sleep one of the focuses of their latest recommendations.

-The best way to deal with possible effects of screens on children’s eyes and vision is to help them set good habits for use.
+Pediatric ophthalmologist and Academy member Luxme Hariharan, MD, recommends a simple five-step strategy, BLINK 20-20-20, to help prevent screens from damaging children’s eyes and vision.
 These same tips are good practices for adults and anyone suffering from chronic dry eyes or eye strain.

-- Pre-mark books with a paperclip every few chapters to remind your child to look up.
+- N - NEAR DEVICE BREAKS: Encourage children to go outside or play with a pet, sibling or non-electronic toys when taking breaks from online learning or computer use.
+Or look out the window for 20 seconds after completing a level in a video game.
+Pre-mark books with a paperclip every few chapters to remind your child to look up.
 On an e-book, use the “bookmark” function for the same effect.